polkadot-fellows/RFCs/text/XXXX-minimal-relay.md

 offences (e.g. equivocation).
 With Staking in a system chain, that chain would need to allow the Relay Chain to update validator points periodically so that it can correctly calculate rewards.

+A pub-sub protocol may also lend itself to these types of interactions.

 ## Drawbacks

 None at present.